VinodhPothapala/Social-distance-detection/README.md

 # Social-distance-detection
 #### Github usually doesn't support files larger than 25 Mb.You can find the yolo weights in [My google drive](https://drive.google.com/file/d/1HjdkIm7jsGek7RVNF1DxQ8ruf0vGg7O2/view?usp=sharing)

-* Download it & move to yolo-coco folder
+* Download it & move to the folder

 # For CPU: